Availity/availity-ekko/docs/readme/partials/configuration.md

 The `routes.json` defines the mock responses for rest services.
 Below are some sample scenarios that should help you understand the configuration options.

-The mock server support deeply nested introspection of JSON POST/PUT requests as well as multi-part from data to provider the proper response.
+The mock configuration supports deep nested introspection of JSON and multi-part form data when matching routes.
+See [Example 6](#example-6-post-with-params-with-deep-introspection) below.

 ##### Example 1
 >